Bucket Access Restriction Based on an Identity Policy

-In some scenarios, you may wish to separate users at the bucket level (each sub-user has their own bucket and while a sub-user can access their own bucket, they can't access other sub-users buckets).
+You may want to separate users at the bucket level so that each sub-user has their own bucket and, while a sub-user can access their own bucket, they cannot access the buckets of other sub-users.
+You would define this in an identity-based policy.
+At a high level, the steps to do so are:

-4. Create an IAM policy for each sub-user that limits their access to just their storage bucket
+4. Create an IAM policy that limits the access of each sub-user to just their storage bucket.

-5. Attach the IAM policy to your sub-user
+5. Attach the IAM policy to the sub-user.

-For this article, let's consider a company account with two sub-users
+The example in this article uses a company account with two sub-users:

 • panjack